Dan Cocoziello: College career

 He started every game of his career at Princeton, where he earned the 2005 Men's Ivy League Rookie of the Year, the only defensemen to every to garner the award.
 That year he was an honorable mention All-Ivy League selection.
 He was also the first defenseman to win the Ivy League Rookie of the Year award.
 He was a first team All-Ivy League choice in 2006 & 2008 and second team choice in 2007 He was a first team USILA All-American Team selection in 2008 and second team selection in 2006 and 2007.
 He served as co-captain of the 2008 team along with longtime teammate Alex Hewit and Bob Schneider.
 The 2006 team was Ivy League co-champion with Cornell.
 Princeton qualified for the NCAA Men's Lacrosse Championship in 2006 & 2007.

 During Cocoziello's junior year, while playing in a scrimmage against Towson University, broke his vehicular bone in his left foot.
 Originally diagnosed as a sprain, Cocoziello played his entire junior and senior season on the broken foot.
-Upon graduation in 2008, he was correctly diagnosed and underwent reconstructive surgery following his 2008 MLL Season with the Denver Outlaws.
+Upon graduation in 2008 (he completed a senior thesis in history under the supervision of John Haldon), he was correctly diagnosed and underwent reconstructive surgery following his 2008 MLL Season with the Denver Outlaws.
 The surgery was unsuccessful causing Cocoziello to discontinue playing lacrosse.